Sigmund Freud remains impossible to ignore, even for people who think he was badly wrong.

 Much of Freud's system has been challenged, revised, or rejected.
 Some of his case interpretations look strained.
 Some developmental claims now read as historically revealing rather than empirically persuasive.
 Some of his language about women, desire, and family structure is inseparable from the social world that produced it.

 And yet the influence remains.
-Literature, film, criticism, therapy culture, everyday talk, and whole branches of the humanities still work in a landscape Freud helped create.
+Literature, film, criticism, therapy culture, everyday talk, and whole branches of the humanities still work in a field Freud helped create.
 Even people defining themselves against him are often still using his map.

 He lost many individual arguments and still changed the field.